 After Air Canada denied Dong Heon Kim boarding on his recent flight to Korea, he joined the ranks of disappointed travelers who have shown up to the airport ready for take-off only to have their plans thwarted by missing or inadequate travel documents.
 Now he wants to know if we can help.

-Can we help?
+Can we?
 Yes, but not in the way that Kim had hoped.

-Kim’s story began when he purchased a ticket on Air Canada through an online ticketing agency called ExploreTrip.
-When he showed up at the airport for his flight, he was told that because his flight stopped in Vancouver, he needed an Electronic Travel Authorization (ETA) to transit through Canada.
+Kim’s story began when he purchased a ticket on Air Canada through ExploreTrip, an online ticketing agency.
+When he showed up at the airport for his flight, the Air Canada representatives determined that because his trip stopped in Vancouver, he needed an Electronic Travel Authorization (ETA) to transit through Canada.

 But since this ETA can sometimes be granted at the airport, the Air Canada staff assisted Kim with the application.
 However, he did not receive an immediate approval and missed his flight.

-So when Kim contacted us, he wanted to know if he could hold the online travel agency responsible for his lost flight and force them to reimburse him.
-His belief was that someone at this agency should have informed him of his need for an ETA.
+So when Kim contacted us, he wanted to know if he could hold ExploreTrip responsible for his lost flight and force it to reimburse him.
+He believed that someone at this agency should have informed him of his need for an ETA.

-As we have pointed out before, passengers are responsible for making sure that they have all the required documents for travel.
-And, expecting an online agency with which Kim had no personal contact to inform him of his personalized travel needs was especially ill-advised.
+As we have pointed out many times, travelers are responsible for making sure that they possess all the required documents.
+And, expecting an online agency with which Kim had no personal contact, to inform him of his personalized travel needs was especially ill-advised.

-We checked the terms of usage for ExploreTrip and as we expected, under FAQ’s we found this:
+I checked the terms of usage for ExploreTrip, and as expected, under FAQ’s it reads: